any-docs/css/content/reference/selectors/_colon_focus-visible/index.md

 ### Providing a :focus fallback

-If your code has to work in old browser versions that do not support `:focus-visible`, check supports of `:focus-visible` with {{cssxref("@supports")}} and repeat the same focus styling in it, but inside a `:focus` rule.
+If your code has to work in old browser versions that do not support `:focus-visible`, check supports of `:focus-visible` with `@supports` and repeat the same focus styling in it, but inside a `:focus` rule.
 Note that even if you do not specify anything at all for `:focus`, old browsers will simply display the native outline, which can be enough.

 ```html
 <button class="button with-fallback" type="button">Button with fallback</button>